 Acts chapter two verses 42-47 shed light on how Sugarloaf UMC attempts to live out our faith, week in and week out.
 This important scripture is located at the end of this section; check it out.
 Of course, like any church, we sometimes miss the mark.
 Nevertheless, by joining together once a week for a shared meal we believe we are becoming closer in community.
 After all, Sugarloaf UMC exists to be more than just a weekly worship service and small group meeting in your life.

-Coming back for January 2019 check out the dates that we will offer Wednesday Night Dinners.
+Coming back on January 16th, we will offer Wednesday Night Dinners.
 Also note this season the first week of the month is a free potluck so join us for those also!

 Here are a few points to know before you join us: